ZehraTosun1/Portfolio-Website/README.md

-# Portfolio Website
+# Zehra Tosun Portfolio Website

-This repository contains my portfolio website for my JavaScript course.
+This repository contains my final portfolio website for my HTML, CSS, and Bootstrap course.

-The website includes HTML, CSS, and JavaScript.
-It shows information about me, my course projects, and a contact section.
+The portfolio website includes:
+- About Me section

-Projects included:
+- Projects section
+- Contact section
+- HTML and CSS styling

+Projects completed in this course:
 - One-Page Website
 - The Pet Shop Website
-- JavaScript Practice
+- Simple Recipes
+- Creating CSS Effects
+- Academy Cinemas Bootstrap Website

-This portfolio website is deployed using GitHub Pages.
+This website is published using GitHub Pages.